vblanco20-1/vulkan-guide/docs/chapter-1/vulkan_init_flow.md

 Once we have the VkPhysicalDevice of the GPU we are going to use, we can create a VkDevice from it.
 This is the actual GPU driver on the gpu hardware, and the way we communicate with said GPU.
 Most of Vulkan commands outside of debug utils or initialization stuff need the VkDevice.
 A device is created with a list of extensions that you want to enable.
 It is highly recomended you do not enable extensions you dont need, as they can cause the driver to be slower due to checking extra things.

 One of the most important goals of Vulkan when it was created, is that multi-gpu can be done "manually".
-This is done by creating a VkDevice for each of the GPUs you want to use, and then it is possible to share data beetween VkDevices.
+This is done by creating a VkDevice for each of the GPUs you want to use, and then it is possible to share data between VkDevices.
 A candidate for this would be to create a VkDevice on your main dedicated GPU for the actual graphics, but keep a VkDevice for the integrated GPU to use to run some physics calculations or other data.

 ## Swapchain
 Initializing the GPU is nice, but we want to actually perform some rendering into the screen.
 This is where the swapchain comes.